-If it says AIR BAG on the middle part of the steering wheel but it does not say AIR BAG on the instrument panel in front of the right front passenger's seat, your vehicle has an airbag for the driver only.
+Your vehicle has an airbag for the driver in the middle of the steering wheel.
+If it says AIR BAG on the instrument panel in front of the right front passenger's seat, your vehicle has an airbag for the right front passenger.

-If it says AIR BAG on the middle part of the steering wheel, but there is no right front passenger seat, your vehicle has an airbag for the driver only.
+If there is not a right front passenger's seat, your vehicle has an airbag for the driver only.

-Frontal airbags are designed to help reduce the risk of injury from the force of an inflating airbag.
-But these airbags must inflate very quickly to do their job and comply with federal regulations.
+Airbags are designed to supplement the protection provided by safety belts.
+Even though today's airbags are also designed to help reduce the risk of injury from the force of an inflating bag, all airbags must inflate very quickly to do their job.